Andre-Usui/Binder-Rise/README.md

     - TABS ORGANIZATION
       - Homepage Tab
         - Explain how the blog works and his objective as a project at first
-        - User can edit Home page
-      - Goals Tab
-        - Markdown goals that user adds goals to show to employeers achievements
-        - User adds your own goals
-        - Teacher (Mentor) adds goals
-        - Save dates of creation and conclusion
-        - Set deadline
       - Disciplines material Tab
         - Many tabs for many disciplines
         - Add note